-we've been pioneering the industry for the past 10 years.
+we've been pioneering the industry for over 10 years.

 Complete a simple form to attach

 If you don’t have a Customs accepted document